Outputs and Results

 Case Study 2: Strath of Kildonan

-Digital representations of the Strath of Kildonan and Helmsdale in North Scotland will be focussed on different research periods from Iron Age brochs and cairns to round houses, long houses and medieval castles.
+Digital representations of the Strath of Kildonan and Helmsdale in North Scotland are focussed on different research periods from Iron Age brochs and cairns to round houses, long houses and medieval castles.
 The models will be developed in collaboration with the community, conducting historical research, being involved in digital modelling and curated interpretation.
 This case study is led by Timespan in collaboration with St Andrews University.

 Case Study 3: Skriðuklaustur